rameshelamathi/fof/UPGRADE NOTES.md

 With that in mind we completely removed LESS support from FOF 3.6.
 You are advised to compile and minify your CSS before releasing your extension.

+## Removed HAL support from JSON output

+You used to be able to set the `useHypermedia` property to `true` to automatically inject HAL metadata to the JSON output.
+However, the HAL specification has not been updated since 2013 and we don't really see it being much used in the wild or supported by frameworks consuming JSON data.
+A better suited replacement would be JSON-LD (JSON for Linking Data, a W3C standard) but it's not possible to automatically derive the context the format calls for.
+In fact, writing a FOF wrapper around it would make it far more complicated to use than if we just let you override the JSON output through a Json View class and / or a suitable JSON view template!

+As a result we removed the HAL support from FOF and ask you to implement whichever JSON metadata scheme you want yourself.

 # FOF 3.5.4

 ## Common Blade view templates